MPourjam/MSD-Documents/docs/source/Registration/metabolomics_facility_registeration.rst

     This section applies to metabolomics facility operators or members.
 Here the analysis run preformed at metabolomics facility gets registered and given an ID.
-If you are a scientist using MSD and need to upload metabolomics dataset to your samples then please read `II.
-Submission of Metabolites`_.
+If you are a scientist using MSD and need to upload metabolomics dataset to your samples then please read :ref:`Submission of Metabolites`.

 In order to submit your metabolomics runs to MSD you need to follow the steps as below:

 #.
 Make sure that your account has been added to metabolomics group operators.
 If you are not
     added to the group please contact MSD administrator to add you to the group.

 #.
-Log in with your user account and navigate to `Submit/Datasets/Metabolomics`as shown below:
+Log in with your user account and navigate to **Submit/Datasets/Metabolomics** as shown below:

 .. figure:: /media/MetabolomicsRunSubmission-TabView.png
     :align: center